 For beginners, choosing the right Linux distribution or distro can be a daunting task with the wide range of options available.
 As each distribution has its own set of features, strengths, and weaknesses, which can make the decision-making process overwhelming.
 In this article, I will talk about some of the best Linux distros for beginners, while taking into account their user-friendliness, community support, software availability, and hardware compatibility.

 Choosing a Linux distribution as a beginner can be overwhelming because of the many available options.
-Here are some factors beginners should concern about while selecting a Linux distro:
+Here are some factors beginners should be concerned about while selecting a Linux distro:

 Top 10 Linux Distros for Beginners